Chordotonal organ: Janet's organ

 In addition to the Johnston's organ, antennae of Hymenoptera possess a second chordotonal organ, the Janet's organ, which detects flexion of the antennal joints, somewhat like the femoral chordotonal organ.

 Subgenual organ

 The subgenual organ is found in all insects except Diptera and Coleoptera.
 It is located in the proximal part of the tibia and detects high-frequency acoustic vibrations transmitted through the substrate as well as sound through air.

 Tympanal organ

 Tympanal organs are specialized hearing organs that have evolved in at least seven different orders of insects.
 They consist of a tympanal membrane backed by an air-filled space and are innervated by a chordotonal organ.
 Tympanal organs detect air-borne vibrations and are used to detect predators, prey, and potential mates and rivals.
 They can be found in a variety of locations on the body, including the abdomen, wing base, metathorax, and ventral prosternum.

+in Drosophila melanogaster, the Wheeler's organ is a type of tympanal organs in the first two abdominal sternites.
+It is named after the American entomologist William Morton Wheeler, who first described it in 1917.

+Wheeler's organ is composed of about 20 scolopidia, which are sensory structures that are sensitive to movement and vibration.
+The scolopidia are innervated by a single neuron, which sends signals to the fly's brain.

+The function of Wheeler's organ is not fully understood, but it is thought to be involved in sensing the position of the abdomen and the distension of the abdomen.
+It may also play a role in the fly's courtship behavior.